SOUROURYOUSSEF/enterprise-rails/README.md

 Over the past few years, Ruby-On-Rails has gain significant traction among young start-ups and traditional corporate IT departments to a smaller extent.

-## Can Ruby/Rails be used for building large scale enterprise applications?
+### Can Ruby/Rails be used for building large scale enterprise applications?

+I recently worked on a client project that involved a creating an architecture/infrastructure for developing an enterprise application on Rails framework.
+Refer to the WIKI page for a detailed discussion on the architecture.
+Many mistakes were made and many lessons were learned while working on this project.

+This open-source project aims to extract those learnings and past expriences into creating a reusable blueprint for developing enterprise applications on Rails platform.